-The Request for Cross (RFC) facility is a trading mechanism used to submit a committed cross trade to an open auction.
+The Request for Cross (RFC) facility is a trading mechanism used to submit a committed cross trade to an open auction for possible price improvement.
 RFC allows members to attain best execution and cross trades both above and below Large-In-Scale threshold.